Loader gif

 A balance transfer offer typically involves paying a fee to move your debt from Bank A to Bank B and then receiving 0 percent interest (or a low rate) for a set period of time – often 12 to 24 months.

-During the 0 percent APR period, all of your payments go directly to paying down the principal debt, meaning you can pay it off faster and money on interest.
+During the 0 percent APR period, all of your payments go directly to paying down the principal debt, meaning you can pay it off faster and save money on interest.

 Some people dislike the idea of paying a fee, but simply do the math to see if the fee is less than the amount you’d pay in interest to your current bank.